maros/Zway-SecurityZone/README.md

 ## security.$TYPE.stop

-Called whenever an alarm ends or is stopped.
+Called whenever an alarm ends or is stopped by disabling the zone.

 ## security.$TYPE.delayAlarm

 Called whenever a delayed alarm is triggered.
-When the security zone virtual device is turned off before the delay finishes, a security.cancel event will be emitted, otherwise a security.alarm event will follow.
+When the security zone is disabled before the delay finishes, a security.$TYPE.cancel event will be emitted, otherwise a security.$TYPE.alarm event will follow.

 ## security.$TYPE.delayCancel